Designed by doctors, shaped by you

 Weight loss medication is just one part of a sustainable weight loss program.
 You’ll also want to build healthy habits that will help you maintain a healthy body weight in the long run.

 Both Hers and Noom offer access to weight loss services beyond prescription medications.
-Hers is unique in that it offers access to meal replacement bars and shakes, while Noom stands out for its community support.
+Hers is unique in that it offers meal replacement bars and shakes for purchase, while Noom stands out for its community support.

 Weight Loss by Hers

-Hers holistic weight loss program includes a mobile app with a range of behavioral-change tools to help you make lifestyle changes to support long-term weight management.
+A personalized, comprehensive weight loss program through Hers includes a mobile app with a range of behavioral-change tools to help you make lifestyle changes that support long-term weight management.

 The app includes:

-• Tools to track your protein intake, steps, hydration, sleep, and overall progress
+• Tools to track your protein intake, activity, hydration, sleep, and overall progress

-• Ongoing access to providers for questions or concerns
+• Unlimited, 24/7 messaging access to a care team for any questions or concerns about your treatment plan

 Meal Replacement Bars and Shakes